marcelglueck/BEpipeR/README.md

 - **Save time**: No need to process the data sets yourself.
 Dive right into you analyses.
 - **Harness potential**: Why restricting your analyses to a few often-used data sets when you could do better in unravelling complex patterns?
 - **Flexibility**: You prefer subsetting for focal variables yourself?
 Great!
 Just use the complete composite and perform variable selection to your liking.
-- **Improved participation:** By using this data set, you help to make the hard work of many BE scientists visible.
+- **Improved participation:** By using one of the data sets produced here, you help to make the hard work of many BE scientists visible.

 ## The pipeline's main features
 - **Easy to use**: All important parameters are parsed through xlsx/csv parameters files.